 Disabled Student Programs & Services

-Due to COVID-19, DSPS staff will be available to connect with students by
+DSPS staff is available to connect with students by

 Zoom, phone or email.